 Wichita State University (WSU) published population projections for every County in Kansas in 2016 covering 2014 - to 204.
-Leavenworth County Is projected to grow by 48 percent in those fifty years to
+Leavenworth County Is projected to grow by 48 percent in those fifty years to 116,300 residents.

-116,300 residents.
 WSU's projections are on the aggressive side as its projection for 2019 was 83,600 residents.
-The U.S. Census Bureau released Its estimates of the County's population in late May 2020 showing 81,760 residents, about 98 percent of WSU's.
+The U.S. Census Bureau released

-Population Projections 2014-2064
+POPULATION PROJECTIONS 2014-2064 LEAVENWORTH COUNTY